ardijanr/ContiniousDeploymetService/README.md

 Features needed:
- - Check for compose file existence, if not return as if the folder does note exist.
+ - Check for compose file existence, if not return as if the folder does not exist.
  - Check if containers are up report if not.